Why stacking 7 tools costs more than an integrated solution

-The burden of subscriptions
+The weight of subscriptions

-Phantom licenses weighing down the budget
+Phantom licenses put a strain on the budget

-Specifically, these phantom licenses come from:
+In concrete terms, these phantom licenses come from :

-- Completed projects that required temporary tools
+- Completed projects requiring temporary tools

 - Trial periods turned into forgotten subscriptions

-Costly redundancy
+Expensive redundancy

 Now let’s talk about redundancy, that discreet but costly scourge.
-According to the same Zylo study, the average company has:
+According to the same Zylo study, the average company has :

 - 11 project management tools